 Our Mission

-To advance community engagement, clinical care and research focused on improving outcomes for everyone in our community.
+To advance community engagement, clinical care and research focused on improving outcomes for everyone in our communities.
 The Office of Cancer Health Equity (OCHE) is passionate about:

 - Community outreach engagement and education